- Breath fresheners

 - Amount swallowed (or got in the eyes or on skin)

 - Breathing support, including tube through the mouth into the lungs, and breathing machine (ventilator)

 - Fluids through a vein (by IV)

-- Medication to reverse the effects of the poison
+- Medicine to reverse the effects of the menthol and treat symptoms

-- Tube down the windpipe and lungs (bronchoscopy) to look for damage and burns
+- Tube down the windpipe and lungs (bronchoscopy) to look for burns and other damage

 Menthol may be found in: